gateio/gateapi-java/docs/SpotApi.md

         SpotApi apiInstance = new SpotApi(defaultClient);
         String currencyPair = "BTC_USDT"; // String | Currency pair
-        Integer limit = 100; // Integer | Maximum number of records returned in one list String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
-        Boolean reverse = false; // Boolean | Whether to retrieve records whose IDs are smaller than `last_id`'s.
-Default to larger ones.
+        Boolean reverse = false; // Boolean | Whether the id of records to be retrieved should be smaller than the last_id specified- true: Retrieve records where id is smaller than the specified last_id- false: Retrieve records where id is larger than the specified last_idDefault to false.
 When `last_id` is specified.
 Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
 No effect if `last_id` is not specified. try {
             List<Trade> result = apiInstance.listTrades(currencyPair)
                         .limit(limit)